Credit Utilization and Debt Payoff Impact

 Utilization During Long Payoffs

 High utilization persists while balances remain large, which can suppress scores despite perfect payment history.
 That is normal during debt reduction—not a reason to abandon payoff.
-Track score trends quarterly, not daily, to avoid noise.
+Track score trends quarterly, not daily, to avoid noise from model variation and unrelated factors.

 Closing paid-off cards cuts available credit and can spike utilization unless limits elsewhere absorb the change.
-Many planners keep zero-balance cards open until overall utilization stabilizes under 10%.
+Many planners keep zero-balance cards open until overall utilization stabilizes under 10%, then decide whether annual fees or temptation warrant closure.

 Linking Utilization to Payoff Speed